Lecture 3: Introduction to Learning (Cont.), Classification, Logistic Regression

 Prediction and Different Notions of Risk

-Going a bit out of order, let’s discuss how we can make predictions using the logistic regression model.
+Let’s discuss how we can make predictions using the logistic regression model.

 Making predictions: